sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 ### Model Performance

-A really good performance would have been a surprise because we used only one station as input, and not all available weather parameters.
-What every forecast model must outperform is the prediction of yesterday.
+A really good performance would have been a surprise because we used only one station as input, daily averages, and not all available weather parameters.
+What every forecast model should outperform is the prediction of yesterday.
 This means that we say every day, that we expect the same as yesterday.
-And this isn't a really bad model.
+And this very simple forecast isn't a bad forecast.

 In our test period during 2018 the 'yesterday=today' forecast would yield the following errors.